checkout/checkout-woocommerce-plugin/README.md

 - In the plugin settings, input your **Live** keys
 - Switch the _Endpoint URL mode_ to **Live**.

+Keep these keys securely as they are your production credentials.

 # Development environment Setup

 - Clone the repository to in `wp-content/plugins` folder with the name `woocommerce-gateway-checkout-com`